 For many families, Christmas decorations come out the moment Halloween decorations are put away.
-For them, cooking the Thanksgiving turkey while listening to Mariah Carey sing "All I Want For Christmas Is You" is perfectly natural — double the holiday, double the joy!
+For them, cooking the Thanksgiving turkey while listening to Michael Buble croon "White Christmas" is perfectly natural — double the holiday, double the joy!
 On the flip side, there are those who find the juxtaposition of the two holidays to be downright disgraceful.
 They are not one mega-holiday; they are two distinct holidays, and should be treated as such.

 But for some people, decking out that glorious Christmas Tree pre-Turkey feast is more of a practical move.
 "I travel for several weeks during November and December.
-If I don't get my tree and decorations up early, I barely have time to enjoy it," Shelby Larkin, a graphic designer from Washington D.C. tells Romper.
+If I don't get my tree and decorations up early, I barely have time to enjoy it," Shelby Larkin, a graphic designer from Washington D.C., tells Romper.
 "It is a lot of hard work that goes into decorating for the holidays, so I want my effort to be worth it."

 Mary Hicks, mother of one from Northern California, argues that setting up the tree early only adds to the joy of Thanksgiving.
 "I don’t understand why people think having a Christmas tree makes you less thankful.
-It’s the season of being grateful, giving, trees, turkeys, time with others, it doesn’t matter how you celebrate these things," Hicks told Romper.
+It’s the season of being grateful, giving, trees, turkeys, time with others, it doesn’t matter how you celebrate these things," Hicks tells Romper.